 Bees need flowers and plants primarily for food.
 In particular, they gather nectar and pollen from the flowers with which to provide the nutrients they need to feed themselves and their young.

-However, it may surprise people to learn that depending on the species of bee, flowers and plants may have other uses for bees too!
+However, it may surprise people to learn that depending on the species of bee, flowers and plants (including trees) may have other uses for bees too!
+These uses typically include:

 Some species use segments of leaf or petal for creating nest cells - leafcutter bees are well known for this activity.
 In the very short video below, you can watch a leafcutter bee returning to its nest cell with a segment of leaf.